vdaubry/vdaubry.github.io/_posts/2015-02-23-SEO-for-rails.markdown

 {% endhighlight %}

-When you have a small number of pages (few hundreds or less), just add all your pages to the sitemap, specifying refresh frequency and priority.
-Once the sitemap is generated, just put it either in your public folder.

 What if you have millions of pages to index ?

-That's exactly the situation i faced with Github awards : i have a page each Github user, so potentially that's more than 10 Millions pages to include in the sitemap.
+That's exactly the situation i faced with Github awards : i have a page for each Github user, so potentially that's more than 10 Millions pages to include in the sitemap.
 So should i generate a huge sitemap with all these pages ?

-You should add to the sitemap pages that are not easily reachable trhough link walking.
-That's exactly the situation for Github awards : the vast majority of user pages are only accessible through the search, there no way for a search engine crawler to find them on its own.
+You should add to the sitemap pages that are not easily reachable by the crawler through link walking.
+That's exactly the situation for Github awards : the vast majority of user pages are only accessible through the search, there is no way for a search engine crawler to find them on its own.

-Another thing to consider is the relevancy of this pages for a search engine, i.e: what is the amount of unique content on these pages ?
+Another thing to consider is the relevancy of these pages for a search engine, i.e: what is the amount of unique content on these pages ?
-For example on a e-commerce website each product has a unique description (if the same description is not on 10 different sites...), user comments, so potentially  it's valuable to index all these pages.
+For example on a e-commerce website each product may have a lot of unique content : user comments, even product description might be unique, so potentially it's valuable to index all these pages.
-For github awards i'm only generating stats for each user, there is basically no unique content to index for google.
+For github awards i'm only generating stats for each user, there is basically nothing to index for google.

 Some discussion on Moz.com even suggest that this could hurt your ranking : "we've found it detrimental to give Google hundreds of pages to crawl on a sitemap that we don't feel are important" ([source](http://moz.com/community/q/should-xml-sitemaps-include-all-pages-or-just-the-deeper-ones))

-So in this case i decided not to include user search from the sitemap.
-I ended up with a 2 relevant page sitemap instead of a 10+ Millions irrelevant pages.
+So in this case i decided not to include user pages to the sitemap.

 #### Step 3 : submit your sitemap